 These results are extremely important as 6-10 percent of pregnant women are currently treating their depression with antidepressant drugs.
 In the present study 1,054 children were diagnosed with autism (0.72% of the children in the study).
 Since 1966, prevalence of autism among children has increased from 4 to 100 children.
 “It’s biologically possible that antidepressants cause autism if applied during pre-natal development of the child’s brain, because serotonin is involved in numerous pre- and post-natal development processes, including cell division, cell migration, cell differentiation and synaptogenesis – formation of links between brain cells.
 Some classes of antidepressant drugs work by inhibiting serotonin (SSRI antidepressants and some other classes), what has a negative impact on the brain’s ability to develop to the full extent and adapt in the womb.

-My Canadian Pharmacy reminds you that all these precautions relate only to pregnancy period.
+Canadian Family Pharmacy reminds you that all these precautions relate only to pregnancy period.
 In all other cases depression without adequate treatment can lead to serious consequences for both the mother and the infant.
 Do not postpone your depression treatment.
-You may buy Canadian best antidepressants (Zoloft, Prozac and many others) at My Canadian Pharmacy.
+You may buy Canadian best antidepressants (Zoloft, Prozac and many others) at Canadian Family Pharmacy.

 General recommendations on medication intake during pregnancy